This chapter contains the following sections:

 immediate and on demand, if host and leaf lose LLDP/CDP neighborship the

 policies are removed.

-Once the policies are downloaded to the leaf software, deployment immediacy can specify when the policy is pushed into the hardware policy CAM.
+Once the policies are downloaded to the leaf software, deployment immediacy can specify when the policy is pushed into the hardware policy content-addressable memory (CAM).

 Immediate—Specifies that the policy is programmed in the hardware policy CAM as soon as the policy is downloaded in the leaf software.

 On demand—Specifies that the policy is programmed in the hardware policy CAM only when the first packet is received through the data path.
 This process helps to optimize the hardware space.

 When you use on demand deployment immediacy with MAC-pinned VPCs, the EPG contracts are not pushed to the leaf ternary content-addressble memory (TCAM) until the first endpoint is learned in the EPG on each leaf.
 This can cause uneven TCAM utilization across VPC peers.
 (Normally, the contract would be pushed to both peers.)

 request to delete a VMM domain automatically triggers the associated VM